Can I Get Disability for PTSD?

-Post-traumatic stress disorder (PTSD), or post-traumatic stress injury (PTSI), is an anxiety disorder that usually occurs after a person has been involved in a traumatic event, such as military combat, sexual assault, childhood abuse, severe car accident, or a natural disaster.
-Those with PTSD commonly experience nightmares, flashbacks, or panic attacks that seriously interfere with everyday life.
-Some people will think obsessively about their past trauma, while others will become emotionally numb and avoid thinking about it at all costs.
-PTSD is also commonly characterized by:
+Post-traumatic stress disorder (PTSD) is an anxiety disorder that can develop after exposure to a shocking or frightening event, such as military combat, sexual assault, childhood abuse, a serious accident, or a natural disaster.
+People with PTSD may experience nightmares, flashbacks, or panic attacks that seriously interfere with everyday life activities.

 • feelings of hopelessness, guilt, or shame